What are you looking for?

 Why it matters: Our physical spaces must reflect our educational philosophy.
 Purpose-built facilities support innovation, entrepreneurship, collaboration, and student well-being.

-• icon Enhanced Kidspreneur Hub with presentation technology
+• Enhanced Kidspreneur Hub with presentation technology

-• icon Upgraded science laboratories with modern equipment
+• Upgraded science laboratories with modern equipment

-• icon Expanded outdoor learning and play spaces
+• Expanded outdoor learning and play spaces

 To foster a lasting commitment to learning within the AWS community by applying current research-based best practices.